wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 1. Specify <strong>project</strong>, each with its own scope ID (to organize targets and host catalogs):

-   * DevOps
+   * DevOps - such as Jenkins (instead of SaaS GitHub Actions).

-   * Staging
-   * Production
-   * Support
+   * Dev - the environment used by developers to unit test functionality.
+Often scrubbed or obfuscated data for security purposes.

+   * Test - an environment also known as pre-prod used to ensure merging with production systems can be performed successfully.
+May have full volume or production data to ensure functionality.

+   * Staging - an environment also known as pre-prod used to ensure merging with production systems can be performed successfully.
+May have full volume or production data to ensure functionality.

+   * Production – the production or live environment where all live data and systems inter-operate.
+Requires implementation of all security controls.

+   * Support - contains CSM (Customer Support Management) system to track communications with customers
    <br /><br />

    <a name="host-catalogs"></a>

-1. Define a host catalog (a collection of hosts and host sets) for:
+2. Define a host catalog (a collection of hosts and host sets) for:

    Within the DevOps project:
    * CICD